 SDG 13: Take urgent action to combat climate change and its impacts

-Through their experiences and traditional knowledge as stewards of many natural resources, women can offer valuable insights into better managing the climate and its risks.
-They also have a right to all capacities needed to protect themselves, and to participate in decisions with profound implications for people and the planet.
+Through their experiences and traditional knowledge as stewards of many natural resources, women can offer valuable insights into better managing scarce resources and mitigating climate risks.
+They also have a right to all capacities needed to adapt to climate shifts, and to participate in decisions with profound implications for people and the planet.

 UN Women acts to combat climate change by advocating for gender equality and women’s empowerment in all efforts, including global climate talks, to mitigate and adapt to it.
 To reduce the number of women impacted by disasters, we promote disaster-risk reduction planning and training to help women become more resilient and informed.